2019 Finalist Summaries

 The Sooner Theatre

-Light the Way
+Light The Way

-Please help us Light The Way.
+Please help The Sooner Theatre Light The Way.